ros-drivers/urg_node/README.md

 ```
 ping 192.168.0.10
 ```
-If you don't receive an answer, you might have a connection problem or the IP of your laser might have been change, either find it and go on the same subnet or reset it.
+If you don't receive any answer, you might have a connection problem or the IP of your laser might have been change, either find it and go on the same subnet or reset it.

 - Once you can ping the laser, you can launch the urg_node :
 ```
-ros2 run urg_node urg_node --ip-addr "192.168.0.10" --port 10940 --angle-min -2.36 --angle-max 2.36
+ros2 run urg_node urg_node __params:=path/to/my/file.yaml
 ```

 then the static publisher :